asevillasastre/UCM-Random-Walks/README.md

-# Random Walks over Inifinite Graphs in Different Dimensions and Recurrence Study as Markov Chains
+# Random Walks over Inifinite Graphs in Different Dimensions and Recurrence Study seen as Markov Chains

 ### Abstract
 This is the report of a final project for the subject Technomathematics Workshop taught by [David Gomez Castro](https://gomezcastro.xyz/) at the Complutense University of Madrid.
 Algorithms for the simulation of random walks on different infinite graphs are proposed.
 After that, it is proposed the study of its recurrence.